-How to stop people from adding you to WhatsApp Groups Plus Other WhatsApp Features | Tribune Online
+How to stop people from adding you to WhatsApp Groups plus other WhatsApp features | Tribune Online

 - Select Groups

 - There are three options: “Everyone”, “My Contacts” and “My contacts except”.
-Note that Selecting “Everyone” allows anyone can add you to whatsapp groups without your permission while selecting “My Contacts” allows only your contacts to add you.
+Note that selecting “Everyone” means anyone can add you to WhatsApp groups without your permission while selecting “My Contacts” allows only your contacts to add you.

 - Select “My contacts except…”